danascheider/oauth-2-rails-react/ch-4-ex-2/README.md

 ### Client Scope

 I've modified the client's scope to include one value, `'foo'`.
 Otherwise, including any scope value with a request would result in disallowed scopes and an error response from the auth server or protected resource.

+## Architecture

+Because the `AuthorizationsController` in the auth server has become bloated in the preceding examples, for this and future examples, I've implemented controller services, with each service being responsible for a single controller action.
+These services are stored in the `/app/controller_services` directory, in the subdirectory for the relevant controller.

 ## Extensions